eggheads/eggdrop/doc/sphinx_source/using/tcl-commands.rst

 chanlist <channel> [flags][<&|>chanflags]
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-  Description: flags are any global flags; the '&' or '\|' denotes to look for channel specific flags, where '&' will return users having ALL chanflags and '|' returns users having ANY of the chanflags (See matchattr_ above for additional examples).
+  Description: flags are any global flags; the '&' or '\|' denotes to look for channel specific flags, where '&' will return users having ALL chanflags and '|' returns users having ANY of the chanflags (See `Flag Masks`_ for additional information).

   Returns: Searching for flags optionally preceded with a '+' will return a list of nicknames that have all the flags listed.
 Searching for flags preceded with a '-' will return a list of nicknames that do not have have any of the flags (differently said, '-' will hide users that have all flags listed).
 If no flags are given, all of the nicknames on the channel are returned.